aoterodelaroza/aoterodelaroza.github.io/_devnotes/04_derivatives_xdmsolids.md

 \end{equation}
 $$

-and so it does not make much sense to have more than one lattice vector involved in the IFC matrix.
-Using the definition of atomic force, we have:
+it does not make much sense to have more than one lattice vector indexing the IFC matrix.
+Using the definition of atomic force, we
+have:

 $$
 \begin{equation}